MarcoMorawec/startuphackme/README.md

 - add month to the lesson DB table - done
 - add the month input field to the lesson edit and new views - done
 - sort the lessons by month first and then by week - done
+- make the loop cycle through the months and lessons properly - done

 - make the domain work!
-- make the loop cycle through the months and lessons properly - almost! (fix month number display)
 - make lesson link being active based on time from sign-up
 - Make the CMS easier to user (place form fields where they will shop up on the page)
 -